This post may contain affiliate links. Please read my disclosure policy.

-A simple and incredibly tasty appetizer, snack or side: Spice roasted carrots with a smoky, ever-so-slightly spicy dip with creamy whipped feta and roasted red peppers.
+A simple and incredibly tasty appetizer, snack or side: Whole spiced carrots served with a smoky, ever-so-slightly spicy dip made with creamy whipped feta and roasted red peppers.

 What spices go with carrots?